Summer Financial Aid InformationPage address: https://www.mnsu.edu/campushub/summer/

 This grant program provides post-secondary financial assistance to eligible Minnesota veterans and service members as well as eligible spouses and children of deceased or severely disabled eligible Minnesota veterans.
 Full-time undergraduate or graduate students may be eligible to receive up to $1,000 per semester or term and part-time students may be eligible to receive up to $500 per semester or term.

-If you submitted an application for a Minnesota GI Bill Grant during the 2014-2015 academic year, you do not need to submit a new application for Summer Semester.
+If you submitted an application for a Minnesota GI Bill Grant during the 2015-2016 academic year, you do not need to submit a new application for Summer Term.

 Federal TEACH Grant